sa-mcquanzie/bookmark-manager-2/README.md

 As a busy person
 I want to see a list of bookmarks of website i visit often So that i can easily access the websites

+## User story 2

+As a busy person
+I want to be able to save a webpage as a new bookmark So that I can easily revisit it when I need to